davidrumseymapcenter/overlaying-the-past/pages/web-map-anatomy.md

 - **.png** is the file format of the tile being served.

 This is the URL structure of an "xyz" (or "zxy") tileset.

+### Vector Tiles

+In recent years, vector tiles have become the preferred tile type for web mapping.
+Instead of pre-rendered images like PNGs, vector tiles store geometries and metadata, and are rendered on-the-fly.
+This introduces several improvements over raster tiles:

+- Removes discrete zoom levels.
+- Dynamic styling.
+- Supports oblique views and rotating.
+- Supports the use of a variety of projections.
+- Access to underlying data properties.